 Alternatives For Children’s team of experienced and dedicated early childhood professionals have created invaluable educational and therapeutic programs for over 10,000 children from across both Suffolk and Nassau counties, individually designed and implemented to help each child reach their potential.

-Alternatives For Children Early Intervention Program provides infants and toddlers with special needs their first educational experience, all the while promoting competencies in families and providing them with needed expertise and emotional support.
+Our Early Intervention Services provide infants and toddlers with special needs their first educational experience, all the while promoting competencies in families and providing them with needed expertise and emotional support.